n4226/SwiftyMetal/README.md

 # SwiftyMetal-C

-SwiftyMetal-C is a seperate target which containes some constants that can be shared between CPU and GPU code to make life easier.
-If you would like to use these constants in you metal code write now you must coppy all the `.h` files into your project and import them in your `.metal` files.
-To access them in swift you must make sure that all the `.h` files are not included in your target and import `SwiftyMetal-C` in you swift files.
+SwiftyMetal-C is a separate target which contains some constants that can be shared between CPU and GPU code to make life easier.
+If you would like to use these constants in your metal code, right now you must copy all the `.h` files into your project and import them in your `.metal` files.
+To access them in Swift, you must make sure that all the `.h` files are not included in your target.
+Then, import `SwiftyMetal-C` in your Swift files.